Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 Some medications might not be suitable for some people, which might be because of medical conditions or other reasons:

 You should not take this medication if you are pregnant.
-This is because it is not yet known if Mounjaro passes into breastmilk.
 Speak to your healthcare professional for advice before taking Mounjaro if you are breastfeeding or planning a pregnancy.

 When you start a new medication always check with your healthcare team that it’s suitable for you to take.